aspnetrun/run-aspnetcore/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Contributing.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/aspnetrun/run-core/tags).

 ## Next Releases and RoapMap

 For information on upcoming features and fixes, take a look at the [product roadmap](https://github.com/aspnetrun/run-core/projects).

-### Implemented Projects

-You can check real-world example of run-core web application.
-In this repository you will find full implementation of e-commerce real-world example. [run-core-sample]

 ## Deployment - AspnetRun Online